-If you're coping with long-term depression, you may wonder why you can't feel better.
+If you're dealing with long-term depression, you may wonder why you can't feel better.
 Other people you know may have recovered from their depression more easily -- a few months of therapy or antidepressants, and they were back to normal.
 But it hasn't been like that for you, no matter what treatment you've tried.

-- Not staying on a medicine long enough.
+Not staying on a medicine long enough.
 Antidepressants can take as long as 6 to 8 weeks before they fully take effect.
 Unfortunately, many people -- and sometimes even doctors -- give up on a drug too early, before it's had a chance to help.

-- Skipping doses.
+Skipping doses.
 You'll never know if a drug is working unless you take it exactly as prescribed.

-- Unpleasant side effects.
+Unpleasant side effects.
 Many people who have side effects stop taking their antidepressants.
 That isn't a good idea.
 Instead, talk to your doctor and get some help.
 You might be able to get rid of or ease the side effects, or switch to a different drug or combo of drugs.
 Also, keep in mind that side effects tend to decrease over time.

-- The wrong medicine or the wrong dose.
+The wrong medicine or the wrong dose.
 Antidepressant drugs work differently in different people.
 Unfortunately, there's no way to predict how well a depression medicine will work without trying it.
 So finding the right medicine, at the right dose, takes trial and error -- and occasionally, some time.
 Many people give up before they find the right one.

-- Your genes.
+Your genes.
 Researchers have begun to examine genes that may be linked with harder-to-treat forms of depression in some people.
 But genetic tests can't, as yet, pinpoint which medicines are the most effective for a given person with depression.